aka-deVOID/behelit/README.md

 ### Installation

 - install from cargo

 ```sh
     cargo add behelit
 ```

-- or add this code to your Cargo.toml
+- or add this line to your Cargo.toml

 ```txt
     behelit = "0.0.0"
 ```